calejohn5/RestaurantSite-JS-Jquery-PhP/README.md

 # RestaurantSite-JS-Jquery-PhP

 This is a website I completed in College.
-It is a website built using Bootstrap 4, PhP, JavaScript, mySQL, and Jquery.
+It was built using Bootstrap 4, PhP, JavaScript, mySQL, and Jquery.

 # Jquery used for
 * fading images in/out in carousel home page.